Hardikaz/ToDo-List/README.md

 # ToDo-List
-This is a TodoList for practise purpose
+- This is a TodoList for practise purpose
+- Made using HTML, CSS, JavaScript, NodeJs, ExpressJs, EJS,MongoDB